turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 ## Checks for Understanding

+You can also answer these questions using [this form](https://forms.gle/odXSt3MqgVqq1R9RA).

 - How is a one-to-many relationship set up in a database?
 - What does a join table do?
 Why would we need one?
 - How do we test many-to-many relationships?